How to Invest in Stocks as a Teenager

 Charles Schwab

 With Charles Schwab, you can open a UTMA or UGMA custodial account with all the same perks of a regular investing account.
-You get access to a wide variety of investments, like ETFs and mutual funds, with no monthly fees and no minimum balance.
+You get access to various investments, like ETFs and mutual funds, with no monthly fees and minimum balance.

-There is a $4.95 fee charged for regular trades, but that shouldn't prove too much of a burden, assuming you don't trade too often, and take advantage of Charles Schwab's free trading options.
+There is a $4.95 fee for regular trades, but that shouldn't prove too much of a burden, assuming you don't trade too often and take advantage of Charles Schwab's free trading options.

 TD Ameritrade